This tiny cabin was built in 3 weeks and cost 30% less than a traditional house

 The fact that every timber sheet starts at the same size makes a radical difference.
 “Instead of having 10,000 unique parts, as you would in a typical way of building with timber, we have one part that has off-the-shelf fixings,” says Claypool.
 And because the final cost largely depends on the number of building blocks used, the architects could be fully transparent about the cost throughout the entire process.

 Thanks to the use of robots, this method is also faster.
-From the first sheet of timber milled, to the last bolt screwed in, Claypool says it took about three and a half weeks.
+From the first sheet of timber milled, to the last bolt screwed in, Claypool says it took about three weeks, with two weeks on site.
 By comparison, it takes about three months to build a small house extension in the UK.
 And while, at 107 square feet, this unit is smaller than a standard parking space, Claypool says it becomes even more cost-effective as you go bigger.

 If every new single-family house in the UK was built following these principles, cities could build more affordable homes in high-demand areas.
 This is especially true if the units are fabricated locally.
 “By embedding housing production very close to those communities, we can enable people to feel like they can be part of the solution to the housing crisis,” she says.

 In the next few months, AUAR has plans for half a dozen new units across the country.
 For now, they can only produce one unit a month, but an upcoming round of seed funding would allow them to use more robots, and hire more people.
-Later in 2022, they’re planning to start working on bigger units, single-family homes, and house extensions.
+Later in 2022, they’re planning to start working on bigger units, single-family homes, and house extensions—and the time it takes for one robot to prefabricate the timber sheets will go down from two weeks to two days.